 Anonymous online harassment often harms your reputation and your career

-Online harassment has serious offline consequences How to stop online harassment first of all depends on your ability to identify you harasser.
-Suddenly, all of your thoughts are about how to get the defamation off the internet, as soon as possible and with long term effects.
+Online harassment has serious offline consequences.
+How to stop online harassment first of all depends on your ability to identify your harasser.
+Suddenly, all of your thoughts are about how to get the defamation off the internet as soon as possible and with long term effects.
 In many cases, the harassment on the internet is created by an anonymous user and you may wonder if and how, not only can the harassing and defamatory content be removed but how the anonymous user can be stopped from posting more and be made accountable for this wrongdoing.

 How to discover the identity of an anonymous harasser